1912 United States presidential election: Results

 Taft finished 1st in Vermont and Utah.
 He finished 2nd in 18 states, behind Wilson in 17 of those.
 The one exception was Michigan where Taft finished 2nd behind Roosevelt.
 He finished 3rd in 21 states.
 In 18 of those, Wilson finished 1st and Roosevelt finished 2nd.
 In the other 3, Minnesota, Pennsylvania, and Washington, Roosevelt finished 1st and Wilson finished 2nd.
 Taft also finished 4th in 5 states.
 In 4 of those, the top 3 in order were Wilson-Roosevelt-Debs.
 In Florida, Wilson finished 1st, Debs finished 2nd, and Roosevelt finished 3rd.
 While not on the ballot in California, Taft received 3,914 write-in votes in the state, placing him 5th, behind Roosevelt, Wilson, Debs, and Chafin.
 Taft was not on the ballot at all in South Dakota, not even as a write-in option.

 Debs finished 2nd in Florida behind Wilson.
 He finished 3rd in 7 states.
 In Nevada, Arizona, Louisiana and Mississippi, Wilson finished 1st, Roosevelt finished 2nd, Debs finished 3rd and Taft finished 4th.
-The other 3 states where Debs finished 3rd were Oklahoma, where Roosevelt was not on the ballot, South Dakota, where Taft was not on the ballot, and California, where Taft was not on the ballot, but received write-in votes, causing Taft to finish 5th in California.
+The other 3 states where Debs finished 3rd were Oklahoma, where Roosevelt was not on the ballot; South Dakota, where Taft was not on the ballot; and California, where Taft was not on the ballot, but received write-in votes, causing Taft to finish 5th in California.
 Debs finished 4th in 38 states.
 Debs was beaten by Chafin in two states, Vermont and Delaware, with Debs finishing 5th in both states.

 Chafin finished last in 18 states.
 The states where Chafin avoided finishing last were 19 of the 20 states where Reimer was on the ballot – Reimer finished last in all 20 states that he contested – as well as Vermont and Delaware, where Chafin managed to force Debs into last place.
 The other state where Chafin avoided last place was California, where Taft was only a write-in candidate and finished last.
 Reimer was not on the ballot in 28 states, while Chafin was not on the ballot in 8 states.
-Only in Utah was Reimer on the ballot but Chafin not.
+Only in Utah was Reimer on the ballot but Chafin was not.
+The eleven states of the former Confederacy provided 5.44% of Taft's votes, with him taking 12.22% of the vote in that region while Roosevelt took 16.76%.

-This was the first time since 1852 that Iowa, Maine, New Hampshire, Ohio, and Rhode Island voted for a Democrat, and the first time in history that Massachusetts voted Democratic.

-Democrats would not win Maine again until 1964, Connecticut and Delaware until 1936, Illinois, Indiana, Iowa, New Jersey, New York, Oregon, West Virginia, and Wisconsin until 1932, and Massachusetts and Rhode Island until 1928.
-Additionally, it was the last time until 1932 that the Republicans failed to win Michigan, Minnesota, Pennsylvania, and South Dakota.

-Theodore Roosevelt's 88 electoral votes are the highest won by a third party in a presidential election.